 The Company reported on December 13, 2022 that it has received an exploration permit from the Ontario Ministry of Natural Resources to allow up to 2,000 meters of drilling, and overburden stripping and sampling on claims west of Hawley Lake, Ontario, adjacent to where the old Oakes Syndicate supported shaft is located, and Sparton focused it past work.
 These claims were not part of the original property package and contain a number of high priority induced polarization ("IP") anomalies located in Sparton's earlier work programs.
 These are associated with syenite Porphyry intrusive rocks which host both gold and base metal mineralization in the area.
-Testing them will be part of the Company's planned 2023 exploration work.
+Following receipt of a second exploration permit in mid 2022, these areas were prospected in late 2022 to identify areas where trenching could be done to check for sources of the IP anomalies.
+All the areas checked in 2023 were covered with heavy overburden or swamp and no trenching could be carried out.
+Testing these targets further, likely by drilling, will be part of the Company's 2024 planned exploration work.